Giddings Public Library and Cultural Center

 Authors are scheduled to visit local schools (within a 40 mile radius of the library).
 Authors may visit multiple classrooms throughout the day and give presentations on various book-related topics.
 Past topics have included the writing process, where to find story inspiration, how to outline, character development, and the importance of editing.

-Authors may arrive and set up their tables early in preparation for the welcome reception and book festival.
+Authors may arrive and set up their tables early in preparation for the author reception and book festival.

 Join your fellow authors, library staff, and the festival committee for a brief orientation to prepare you for the next two days of festival fun!